Who we are

 Mark has seen various students grow and flourish under his guidance.
 Many past students have trained or are currently trading at the UK’s leading Higher Education Establishments including: RADA, LAMDA, Royal Welsh College of Music and Drama, Guildford School of Acting, Laine Theatre Arts, Arts Ed Bird and Mountview.
 Hundreds of past students continue to work within the industry.
 Mark is delighted to see a steady flow of past students who are making established names for themselves within the Film, Theatre and TV industry.
 He is proud of each and every one of them and his role in encouraging and developing their talent.

 From the one initial Swansea branch of Mark Jermin Stage School, Mark has opened many more stage schools across South Wales and more recently into England.
-Today, there are nine branches including: Swansea, Llanelli, Port Talbot, Penarth, Caerphilly, Cardiff, Effingham*, Cobham* and Surbiton.*
+Today, there are branches including: Swansea, Penarth, Effingham, and Cobham

 The Mark Jermin Stage School is now the largest and fastest growing specialist performing arts educational institution in the UK.